 Matthew S. Kahn is a partner in the San Francisco office of Gibson, Dunn & Crutcher LLP.
-He practices in the firm’s Litigation Department, and he is a member of the Securities Litigation Group, the Class Actions Group, and the Law Firm Defense Group.
+He practices in the firm’s Litigation Department, and is a member of the Law Firm Defense Group Steering Committee, the Securities Litigation Group, and the Class Actions Group.

 Mr. Kahn’s practice focuses on securities and derivative litigation, class action defense and law firm defense.
-Recognized in 2017 by Law360 as a “Legal Lion” he has experience at all phases of trial court litigation and arbitration, including several victories at trial.
-Mr. Kahn has successfully represented companies, law firms and individuals throughout the country in high-stakes matters in federal and state courts, involving claims, among others, under Sections 10(b) and 14(a) of the Securities Exchange Act of 1934; breach of fiduciary duties and insider trading under Delaware, California and New York law; legal malpractice and aiding and abetting tortious conduct; and California’s Unfair Competition Law and Consumer’s Legal Remedies Act.
-Mr. Kahn has significant experience in the prosecution and defense of commercial contracts and business tort actions and regularly advises clients regarding complex information law matters in numerous federal and state jurisdictions.
+Recognized by Law360 as a “Legal Lion,” he has experience at all phases of trial court litigation and arbitration, including several victories at trial.
+Mr. Kahn has successfully represented companies, boards of directors, law firms, and individuals throughout the country in high-stakes matters in federal and state courts, involving claims, among others, under the Securities Act of 1933 and Securities Exchange Act of 1934; breach of fiduciary duties and insider trading under Delaware, California, and New York law; legal malpractice, breach of fiduciary duty, and aiding and abetting tortious conduct; and California’s Unfair Competition Law and Consumers Legal Remedies Act.
+Mr. Kahn also has significant experience in the prosecution and defense of commercial and real estate contracts and business tort actions and regularly advises clients regarding complex information law matters in both federal and state jurisdictions.

 Mr. Kahn clerked for the Honorable Mary L. Cooper, United States District Judge for the District of New Jersey, from 2003 to 2004.
 Mr. Kahn received his law degree, with distinction, from Stanford Law School in 2003.
-He received his B.A. in political science with honors, from Swarthmore College in 1999, where he was elected to Phi Beta Kappa.
+He received his B.A. in political science with honors, from Swarthmore College in 1999, where he was elected to Phi Beta Kappa and was captain of the varsity wrestling team.

 Mr. Kahn’s recent speaking engagements include: